Big-Fig/Fediverse.app/README.md

 #### App ID

-Changing App ID is required if you want to setup own Push Relay server and pushes via your Firebase project for FCM.
+Changing App ID is required if you want to setup own PushRelayFCM server and pushes via your Firebase project for FCM.

 It also useful if you want to have several app versions installed on one device